Enalean/tuleap-documentation-en/languages/en/user-guide/citizen.rst

 address while they have access to the Intranet, they won't be able to validate their account from the outside because the Tuleap machine is behind the firewall.
-Therefore, an account cannot be validated from outside.
+Therefore, an account cannot be validated from the outside.

     **Tip**

-    Don't Panic and, above all, do not create a new account!
+    Don't panic and, above all, do not create a new account!
 Go to the Tuleap Login Page and click on the [Lost your password?] link.
 You'll be asked your login name and from that Tuleap will send you an e-mail message with an embedded